msassoon/GCBotConnectorPowerVa/blueprint/index.md

   This blueprint will help you use the Genesys Bot Connector to connect to a Microsoft Power Virtual Agent to answer customer queries via Web Messaging.
 It also provides a guide to do this for any other bot technology that Genesys does not support as a strategic vendor.
 ---

-{introductory text}

-[comment]: # Introductory text: 2-3 sentences.
-What solution does, how it does it, why use this solution.
-Example text follows.

 This Genesys Cloud Developer Blueprint provides instructions for deploying a Microsoft Power VA bot in Genesys Cloud.
 The Genesys Bot Connector is used here to provide an API for the bot to connect to, but a direct link between Genesys Cloud and the bot is not possible.
 For this scenario to work, an application (known as the Bot Interpreter and represented by the Lambda function in the diagram) needs to be in between Genesys Cloud and Power VA.
 This application takes the message from the customer using Messenger (known as the utterance) from Genesys Bot Connector and changes the format before sending out a HTTP request to Power VA for NLU.
 The return message is also converted by the Bot Interpreter to match the postUtterance API provided by Genesys Bot Connector.

-{diagram}

-[comment]: # Diagram should show high-level, end-to-end solution.
-Format and example follows.

 ![Flowchart for the bot connector solution](images/flowchart_bot_connector.png "Flowchart for the bot connector solution")

-{TOC}

-[comment]: # List links to all H2 sections in blueprint.
-Example follows.

 * [Solution components](#solution_components "Goes to the Solutions components section")
 * [Prerequisites](#prerequisites "Goes to the Prerequisites section")